Datskalf/Subwoofer/readme.md

 Subwoofer is a bipedal robot modelled after robots like Boston Dynamics' Spot and the Unitree go.
 The version made has been given the name `spotmicro`, and the original designs can be found [here](https://gitlab.com/public-open-source/spotmicroai).

+## Usage
-Software is currently ran on a raspberry pi running ROS2 Humble.
+The Aber Robotics Club's subwoofer is currently ran on a raspberry pi running ROS2 Humble.
 Login for this pi is (ip: `192.168.4.1`, username: `ubuntu`, password: `rootroot`).
+The ros2 workspace is located in the ubuntu home directory.

 ## Setup
+### Installation
+1. Create a ROS2 Humble workspace.
+2. Clone this git repository into the `src` directory.
+3. Build the `subwoofer_interfaces` package.
+4. Build the remaining packages.

+### Face detection setup
-In `face_detectino_launch.xml`, make sure the cascade file is properly linked for face detection.
+In `face_detection_launch.xml`, make sure the cascade file is properly linked for face detection.

 ## Servos